 GUILD BIENNIAL MEETING AND REUNION - SATURDAY 17 MAY

 On Saturday 17th May the Guild Biennial Meeting will be held in College and will coincide with the College Reunion for all those who are Class of 2009, 2004, 1999, 1994, 1989, 1984, 1979, 1974, 1969, 1964, 1959, 1954 and beyond.
 All members are warmly invited.

 If you would like to attend this event, please complete and return the reply form.
-The price is £20 per head (£21 if booked online).
-Tickets can be booked online by clicking here or by emailing email@example.com.
+The price is £20 per head (£21 if booked online) for lunch.
+Tickets can be booked online by clicking here or by emailing firstname.lastname@example.org.
+We have secured some favourable rates at local hotels and encourage you to book your rooms as soon as possible, click here to see the list.
 A list of attendees will be available to view nearer the time.
 We look forward to seeing you there!

 We are missing over 300 Guild members from these year groups - can you help put us back in touch?
 Please click here to see the list and email email@example.com if you can help!

 50TH BIRTHDAY SUPPER IN LONDON FOR CLASS OF 1982

 For those of you who have turned 50 since September, or are turning 50 this year, a fun birthday supper and catch up is planned at The Travellers Club, 106 Pall Mall, London SW1Y 5EP on Saturday 15th November 2014.